 - Start the engine, warm it up for several minutes, and then turn it off. - 2.
 Place an oil pan under the engine to collect the used oil. - 3.
-Remove the engine oil filler cap, then the drain bolt along with the O-ring, compression spring, and engine oil strainer, to drain the oil from the crankcase.
-NOTICE: When removing the engine oil drain bolt, the O-ring, compression spring, and oil strainer will fall out.
+Remove the engine oil filler cap and drain bolt along with the Oring, compression spring, and engine oil strainer, to drain the oil from the crankcase.
+NOTICE: When removing the engine oil drain bolt, the Oring, compression spring, and oil strainer will fall out.
 Take care not to lose these parts.
 [ECA11002]

 - 1. Engine oil drain bolt

 - 2. O-ring

 - 3. Compression spring

 - 4. Strainer

 - 5. Oil pan

-- 4. Clean the engine oil strainer with solvent.
+- Clean the engine oil strainer with solvent, and then check it for damage and replace it if necessary.